soft-eng-II-2025/Participium-Group06/README.md

 # Stop all containers
 docker compose down

+# Build images
+docker compose build

 # Start the environment (Postgres + Migration)
-docker compose up --build migrator
+docker compose up

 This command both initializes the schema and seeds the database with roles, categories, and an admin user.
 Once completed, the migrator container will stop automatically.